February 13, 2020

 February 17th – President’s Day - No School

 March 8th – Spring Time Change – Move clocks forward 1 hour – 2:00am

 March 23rd – 27th – Spring Break – No School

 Website – Please visit our school website for further information.

-Happy Friday everyone!
-Let’s make it a great day to be a Bulldog!
+Thanks and as always, make it a great day to be a Bulldog!